-The course is examined through a written group assignment and a seminar.
+The course is examined through a written group assignment and an oral presentation at a seminar.
+The written group assignment and the seminar are only graded with U/G (Fail/Pass).

 The examination must allow for students to be assessed on an individual basis.
 Further information concerning assessment of specific intended learning outcomes and grading criteria is provided at the beginning of the course.